Pitfalls and limitations¶

 How to choose the “best A” for my application?
 Sorry, but we don’t know yet.
 We are working on it though!

-The numerical model in OGGM is numerically unstable in some conditions¶
+The numerical model in OGGM v1.2 and below was numerically unstable in some conditions¶

 The mass-balance model of OGGM is not calibrated with remote sensing data¶

 Currently, the values for the mass-balance parameters such as the temperature sensitivity, the precipitation correction factor, etc. are calibrated based on the in-situ measurements provided by the WGMS (traditional mass-balance data).
 For more information about the procedure, see [Maussion_etal_2019] and our performance monitoring website.

 We are looking for people to help us with this task: join us!
 See e.g. OEP-0003: Surface mass-balance enhancements for a discussion document.